Iowa State Capitol Tour Guide: Hours, Parking, and What to See in Des Moines

 Where to Eat Nearby

-Zombie Burger and Drink Lab, Smokey D’s BBQ and Tacopocalypse, both featured on Diners, Drive-ins and Dives are all highly recommend.
+Zombie Burger + Drink Lab, Smokey D’s BBQ, and Tacopocalypse have all been featured on Diners, Drive-Ins and Dives.

-Zombie Burger and Drink Lab and Tacopocalypse is are just a few minutes’ drives, where Smokey D’s is a little longer, but totally worth it if you love BBQ.
+Zombie Burger and Tacopocalypse are a short drive from the Capitol.
+Smokey D’s is farther, but worth it if you love BBQ.

-Grab a pamphlet from the visitor’s center and enjoy a peek at the history.
+Grab a pamphlet from the visitor center and enjoy a peek at the history.